Google Maps Business Listing: 7 Steps to Claim & Optimize Your Profile

 Add High-Quality Photos

 Businesses with photos receive substantially more clicks, calls, and direction requests than those without.
+According to small business research, visual content can increase customer engagement by up to 94%.
 Google allows you to add several types of photos:

 • Cover photo: The main image representing your business